Framerrr/Framerr-app/docs/chatflow/TASK_CURRENT.md

 **Merge feature branch and prepare for release**

 1. Merge `feature/mobile-dashboard-editing` to `develop`
-2. Test on production Docker
+2. Test all features on Docker develop
 3. Consider production release v1.3.1

 ---